Metabolic Hallmarks of Cancer: An Integrative Framework Beyond Mutation‑Centric Models (2026)

-Note: Cancer cells have a number of characteristics that distinguish them from normal cells.
-These characteristics are known as the "cancer hallmarks".
+Note: Cancer cells exhibit a distinct set of biological characteristics that set them apart from normal cells.
+Collectively, these acquired traits are known as the cancer hallmarks.

 Repurposed Drugs for Cancer